 - Hip injuries from car accidents or sports

 - Other problems with the bone, hip joint, or surrounding cartilage

 How Can You Tell When It's Time to Visit a Hip Surgeon?

-If you experience regular pain in your hip, it may be time to meet with a surgical professional who can advise you about the options available to you, which may involve hip replacement surgery.
+If you experience regular pain in your hip, it may be time to meet with an orthopedic surgeon who can advise you about the options available to you, which may involve hip replacement surgery.
 It may also include nonsurgical treatments, such as physical therapy, an exercise program, or medication.
-Indeed, surgery is typically a last resort, and your doctor will not recommend total hip replacement until all nonsurgical interventions have been attempted.
+Indeed, hip surgery is typically a last resort, and your hip specialist will not recommend total hip replacement until all nonsurgical interventions have been attempted.

 Some of the most common signs that you need to meet with a hip specialist include:

 - Hip pain prevents you from enjoying activities that require you to sit or lie down for long periods of time